tedngai/itldatafactory/_posts/2018-10-24-EnvironmentalNoiseRecording.md

 <br>

 #### Premise
-In accounting for acoustical properties of building materials, a single number Noise Reduction Coefficient (NRC) or Sound Transmission Class (STC) value is used.
-Both values describe how well a material absorbs sound energy, while NRC focuses on reflected sound, STC focuses on transmitted sound, usually in the range of normal speech frequencies between 120 Hz to 4000 Hz [^1].
+In accounting for acoustical properties of building materials, a single number Noise Reduction Coefficient (NRC) or Sound Transmission Class (STC) value is used by the industry as standard metric.
+Both value systems describe how well a material absorbs sound energy.
+While NRC focuses on the reflected sound, STC focuses on the transmitted sound, usually in the range of normal speech frequencies between 120 Hz to 4000 Hz [^1]

 While NRC and STC are industry standards in understanding acoustical properties of building materials, in an age where offices have mostly adopted an open office layout where sound transmits freely, and with diversifying office culture where activities like desktop prototyping with CNC machines, doggy day care, and aerobic exercises can happen in the same space, these metrics are no longer adequate in assessing how our aural environments.